kubesail/kubesail-docs/docs/FAQ.md

 ### Electricity cost is annoying in the EU now, how much is the power consumption of PiBox per month with 2 drives?

 Max power even under load with 2 drives is 15W, and normally half that while idle.
 We designed this to be always on and super efficient!

+### How do I check the agent logs if something isn't working?

+On your system, you can checkout the `kubesail-agent` namespace which contains the agent.
+You can view the logs with: `sudo kubectl -n kubesail-agent logs -l app=kubesail-agent`.
+You might also try running `curl -sL https://pibox.io/help.sh | sudo bash` to submit a help request.